vikram-wani/sentinel/README.md

 ## The problem

 AI agents fail differently than traditional software.
-There's no stack trace — just a bad final answer buried at the end of a chain of planner decisions, tool calls, and retrieved context.
-Today, diagnosing a single production incident means an engineer manually opening traces, replaying the conversation, reading prompts, and inspecting tool calls to reconstruct what happened.
-That typically takes **30–90 minutes**, the process doesn't scale past a handful of incidents a week, and most failures never turn into a regression test — so the same class of bug quietly recurs.
+When code crashes, you get a stack trace pointing at the exact failure.
+When an agent gives a wrong answer, nothing crashes — the retrieval call "succeeds" with zero documents, the tool call "succeeds" with the wrong tool, and the program exits cleanly with a confidently wrong final answer.
+There's no exception to catch, so there's no stack trace pointing at the actual bug — just a trace an engineer has to read end to end, by hand, to find where it actually went wrong.

-Existing eval frameworks mostly answer *"did the agent fail?"* Sentinel answers:
+Existing eval frameworks mostly answer "did the agent fail?"
+Sentinel answers:

-> *"The first irreversible mistake happened at step 6, when the planner skipped
-> `search_orders`.
-Everything after that — the hallucinated refund amount — was
-> a consequence, not a separate bug."*
+"The first irreversible mistake happened at step 6, when the planner skipped search_orders.
+Everything after that — the hallucinated refund amount — was a consequence, not a separate bug."

 ## Who this is for